danhey/maelstrom/README.rst

 .. image:: https://img.shields.io/badge/powered_by-exoplanet-EB5368.svg?style=flat
     :target: https://github.com/dfm/exoplanet

-*maelstrom* is a collection of custom PyMC3 Models built on top of the *exoplanet* package for modelling binary orbits through the phase modulation technique.
+*maelstrom* is a set of custom PyMC3 Models and solvers for modelling binary orbits through the phase modulation technique.
 This approach fully captures variations in a light curve caused by an orbital companion.